ayoubwe/alx-interview/0x03-log_parsing/README.md

-## The project of 0x03.
+## The Project 0x03.
 Log Parsing

-My ptoject of 0x03.
-Log Parsing in ALX
+My project of 0x03.
+Log Parsing for alx